bjonesy/ngx-list/projects/ngx-list-lib/README.md

 # ngx-list

-A simple material select list that uses NGXS.
+A list component that can be used to display a list of items or a list of items to be selected.

 ## Installation